Islamic History Judaism

 For example, in the time of the Holy Prophet (sa), the three Jewish tribes of Madinah betrayed the Muslims; one tribe sought to fight the Muslims and constantly provoked them, while another refused to cooperate and even tried to assassinate the Holy Prophet (sa).
 Both of these tribes were exiled for treason.

 Islam advocates for peaceful coexistence between followers of diverse faiths.
-7th century Iraq demonstrates that this can be achieved.
+Seventh-century Iraq demonstrates that this can be achieved, and quite easily, if one has the passion to establish such peace.

 The Holy Qur’an explicitly refers to Jews as ‘Ahl al-Kitab’, i.e., ‘The People of the Book’.
 The Qur’an makes clear that there are always kind and decent people of every faith, and evil people who may espouse the very same faith.